AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 For a type constructor `T` and its data constructors `C`, we have three alternatives:

-1. The declaration introducing `T` and its constructors was compiled without conversion or we were unable to convert it, as it uses some language features that prevents conversion.
+1. The declaration introducing `T` and its constructors was compiled without conversion or we were unable to convert it, as it uses some language feature that prevents conversion.
-1. The converted variant `T_CC` coincides with `T` (e.g., because `T` neither directly nor indirectly involves arrows).
+1. A converted variant `T_CC` exists, but coincides with `T` (e.g., because `T` neither directly nor indirectly involves arrows).
-1. The converted variant `T_CC` differs from `T`.
+1. A converted variant `T_CC` exists and differs from `T`.

-In the last two cases, we also have a *conversion constructor*`isoT` whose type and function is described below.
+In the last two cases, we also have a *conversion constructor*`isoT` whose type and meaning is described below.

 An example of a feature that prevents conversion are unboxed values.
 We cannot make a closure from a function that has an unboxed argument, as we can neither instantiate the parametric polymorphic closure type with unboxed types, nor can we put unboxed values into the existentially quantified environment of a closure.